monarch-initiative/phenomics/docs/pages/veterinary.md

 - Jori Leszczynski, CU Anschutz
 - Melissa Haendel, CU Anschutz

-## Tenative Agenda Overview + Goals
+## Tenative Agenda Overview
-- **Session 1: Ontologies/Knowledge Graph Overview**
+- **Session 1:** Ontologies/Knowledge Graph Overview
+- **Session 2:** Veterinary EHR/OMOP
+- **Session 3:** Cancer Biobank
+- **Session 4:** Companion pets as sentinels for toxicology and exposure science
+- **Session 5:** What types of animal data are available and where are they stored?
+- **Session 6:** Data annotations

+## Workshop goals
-  - Goals: Educate about the community about ontologies
+- Educate about the community about ontologies
-- **Session 2: Veterinary EHR/OMOP**
-  - Goals:
 - Evaluate how veterinary EHR data can be made interoperable with clinical EHRs using OMOP and FHIR
 - Develop a plan to write a white paper/position paper about how to reuse Veterinary EHR and OMOP data
 - Coordinate a U01 submission amongst participating CTSA organizations
-- **Session 3: Cancer Biobank**
-  - Goals: Learn about challenges and next steps to make data more discoverable and reusable
+- Learn about challenges and next steps to make data more discoverable and reusable
-- **Session 4: Companion pets as sentinels for toxicology and exposure science**
-  - Goals:
 - Develop a standard (like phenopackets) around how you represent outcomes of analyses of pets and their guardians/owners
 - What can semantic standards community do to help standardize this available data?
 - What are next steps in defining the database approaches to this?
-- **Session 5: What types of animal data are available and where are they stored?**
-  - Goals: TBD
-- **Session 6: Data annotations**
-  - Goals: TBD

 ## Detailed Tenative Agenda